Skip to content

 AutoInstrumentation:

-Enable: true # You can disable this if you are already bundling the Java Agent with your application
+Enable: true # Disable this if you're already bundling the Java Agent with your application

 Runtime: java # This is the only supported runtime for auto-instrumentation